 Public premises cannot be used/occupied until a Code Compliance Certificate is issued, showing the building complies with the Building Code.

-In certain circumstances it may be possible to apply for a Certificate for Public Use, which will allow a building, or part of a building, to be used before the Code Compliance Certificate is issued.
+A building owner can apply for a Certificate for Public Use which, if approved, will allow a building or part of a building to be used before the Code Compliance Certificate is issued.

-Certificates for Public Use will be considered on a case-by-case basis and do not relieve the owner of a building from the obligation to apply for a Code Compliance Certificate after all the building work has been carried out.
+Applications for a Certificate for Public Use are considered on a case-by-case basis and do not relieve the owner of a building from the obligation of applying for a Code Compliance Certificate after all the building work has been carried out.
+A Certificate for Public Use application form is available in the 'related documents' section at the bottom of this page.

-A Compliance Schedule is a document issued by Council for buildings that contain ‘specified systems’, which are systems contributing to the safety and wellbeing of building users.
+A Compliance Schedule is a document issued by Council for buildings that contain ‘specified systems’, which are systems contributing to the safety and well-being of building users.
+The Compliance Schedule lists the specified systems in your building, the performance standards for those specified systems, and references the inspection, maintenance and reporting procedures to be followed by your Independently Qualified Person (IQP).

-- Emergency power systems for, or signs relating to, a system or feature specified for any of the above.
+- Emergency power systems for, or signs relating to, a system or feature specified above

 All Building Consent applications that include specified systems are required to include a proposed Compliance Schedule.